Minecraft Fishing Guide

 A Fishing Rod is the primary Tool you use in order to Fish.
-It is crafted using 3 Sticks and 2 String in a Crafting Table.
+It is crafted using a Crafting Table.

 Once crafted, the Fishing Rod can be used by right clicking while it is equipped.
 This will make you throw the lure ahead of you.

 You can use the Fishing Rod to Fish, but you can also use it to hook Mobs and other Players, which does not deal damage.

 If the Lure lands in Water it will float and bob on the surface.
 After a little while you will see Water particles rapidly approach your Lure.
 When the particles reach it the Lure will dip under the Water and this is when you can reel it back in by pressing right-click.

 If you reel-in the Lure correctly it will grant you Loot and Experience.
 You can expect anything from Rotten Flesh or Fish to an Enchanted Book.

 There are ways to increase the chances of getting better Loot, also called Treasure, when fishing.
 This requires using Enchantments, but luckily those can be acquired by just regular Fishing.